fkarg/fkarg.github.io/staged/lean-startup.md

 When applied correctly, the methodology of asking 'Why' five times can be quite transformational, I believe.
-Nothing ever goes wrong on just the level it appears to - there are always much more fundamental problems involved, and finding and fixing them is probably among the most energy intensive and effective things one can do.
-I learned a lot reading about it, and I can't wait to use it.
+Nothing ever goes wrong on just the level it appears to - there are always much more fundamental problems involved, and finding and fixing them is among the most energy intensive and effective things one can do.
+I learned a lot from reading about them, and I can't wait to apply this process.

 #### Systems over People
 Focusing on systems instead of brilliant employees is quite brilliant.
-Establishing processes that amplify employee effectiveness are probably among the most useful things anyone can do.
+Establishing processes that amplify employee effectiveness are among the most effective things anyone can do.
 I believe the main issue is to figure them out and enforcing them.
+Then, [discipline creates freedom][discipline-freedom].

 #### Book recommendations
 There were books recommended in different sections of the book.
 While both the Innovators Dilemma and the Innovators Solution were recommended in multiple chapters, The Principles of Scientific Management were only mentioned and recommended near the end.
-Still, I'd really like to read them now.
+Still, I'd really like to read them soon.

 Recommended Books:
 - The Innovators Dilemma/Solution by Clayton Christensen